-Many of our video customers take delivery of their services through our set-top box and combined home communications platform, the Altice One.
-Increasingly, customers are able to enjoy our content or other content through other devices, such as Roku, Apple TV, or "smart" TVs, which eliminates or reduces the need to use our devices.
-Our Altice One communications platform allows our customers to aggregate many services in a manner that is similar to some of these devices.
-Nonetheless, we cannot provide any assurance that we will realize, in full or in part, the anticipated benefits we expect from the introduction of our home communications platform, Altice One, or that it will be rolled out across our footprint in the timeframe we anticipate.
+Many of our video customers take delivery of their services through our set-top box, although customers are increasingly able to enjoy these services through other devices, for example, Apple TV, which eliminates or reduces the need to use our devices.
 We may be required to make material capital and other investments to anticipate and to keep up with technological change.
 These challenges could adversely affect our business, financial condition and results of operations.

 In the fourth quarter of 2017, we entered into a multi-year strategic agreement with Sprint pursuant to which we currently utilize Sprint's network to provide mobile voice and data services to our customers throughout the nation.
-In 2021, following the merger between T-Mobile and Sprint, we migrated most of our customers to the T-Mobile network.
+In 2021, following the merger between T-Mobile and Sprint, we migrated our customers to the T-Mobile network.
 We believe this additional product offering will enable us to deliver greater value and more benefits to our customers, by offering mobile voice and data services, in addition to our broadband, video and telephony services.
 Some of our competitors already offer, or have announced plans to offer, their own offerings that bundle two or more of their broadband, video, telephony and mobile voice and data services.
 If our customers do not view our service offerings as competitive with those offered by our competitors, we could experience increased customer churn.
 We cannot provide any assurance that we will realize, in full or in part, the anticipated benefits we expect from the introduction of our mobile voice and data services, or that they will be introduced to, or adopted by, customers to the extent or in the timeframe we anticipate.
 In addition, we may be required to make material capital and other investments to develop this business and to anticipate and keep up with technological change.
 These challenges could adversely affect our business, financial condition and results of operations.